LastOliveGames/becsy/docs/guide/architecture/queries.md

 ## Declaring entitlements

-Query definitions also have a secondary function:  they declare what component types the system will be reading and writing.
+Query definitions also have a secondary function:  they declare what component types the system will be reading, writing and creating.
 These declarations are not query-specific &mdash; the entitlements from all of a system's queries are combined together and applied to the system &mdash; but it's a convenient place to express them as you'll often need to read and write the component types that your queries are constrained on.

-You can only read and write component types for which you declared entitlements, otherwise you'll get an error.
+You can only read, write and create component types for which you declared entitlements, otherwise you'll get an error.
 Becsy also uses the entitlements to help [order system execution](./systems#execution-order) and determine which systems can safely run concurrently.

-You declare entitlements by following any clause that mentions component types with a `read` or `write`:
+You declare entitlements by following any clause that mentions component types with a `read`, `write`, or `create`:

 ```ts{4}
 @system class Namer extends System {